checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 Let's look at the code above step by step.

-**1. Initial declarations:** To run any multistep check, import the Playwright test framework.
+**1. Initial declarations:** To run any Multistep check, import the Playwright test framework.

 **2. Define our headers:** In many cases you will have to authenticate when requesting data by providing authorization headers.
 Use [environment variables](/docs/browser-checks/variables/) to avoid having any confidential data in our test.